9oelM/9oelM.github.io/_posts/2018-08-31-What-to-do-for-next-49-weeks.md

 ---

 # Why
-So I have about 49 weeks until I will get discharged.
+So I have about 49 weeks until I get discharged.
 So this is a good time to think about what to accomplish before then.

 # I wanna...
 Achieve clear understanding of: